A Study on Large Language Models' Limitations in Multiple-Choice Question Answering: Limitations

-This work is an analysis of MCQ task performance of 26 small open-source models focusing on overall response distribution.
-We intend to do more analysis on model responses, specifically per prompt and per category.
-Prompt 5 (Section \ref{sec:prompts}), for example, should reverse the number of `Yes' and `No' making `Yes' the majority response.
-Categories like `Fiction' and `Controversy' have slightly complicated ground truths, requiring in-depth analysis to understand the effect of these categories on model responses.
-Besides, we use aggregated probabilities (Section \ref{sec:aggregated_probability}) as a proxy for MCQ task understanding.
-Comparison of MCQ with non-MCQ methods is underway and can reveal more about the extent of instruction following abilities of these models.
+This work focuses on response distribution of MCQ task in 26 small models.
+We intend to do more analysis per prompt and per category.
+Prompt 5 (Section \ref{sec:prompts}), for example, should have `Yes' as the majority response.
+Categories like `Fiction' and `Controversy' have slightly complicated ground truths, requiring in-depth analysis.
+Comparison of MCQ with non-MCQ methods is underway and can reveal more about the extent of instruction following the abilities of these models.

-We use 8-shot prompting in Base models and 0-shot in Fine Tuned models.
-The idea was to use the model as they are presented to users, without extra teachings, since these are already instruction-tuned.
-Few shot prompting or further MCQ-based finetuning of fine-tuned models could improve performance.
-Finally, since most models are choice order dependent, we can incorporate and test various methods to make the models order independent \cite{zheng2023large,wiegreffe-etal-2023-increasing}.
+Currently, we use the models without additional tuning to test their performance directly as presented to users: as general-purpose assistants.
+Further prompting or finetuning could improve performance but at the expense of reducing the generalizability of LLMs.
+Finally, we can incorporate and test various methods to make the models order independent \cite{zheng2023large,wiegreffe-etal-2023-increasing}.

 This work focuses on small models, which we know to be widely used and growing in number.
-Yet, larger models show better performance in general.
-A comparison of small and large models, as well as some popular closed-source models is in progress and can shed light on MCQ performance by model size and type.
+Since larger models show better performance in general, a comparison of small and large models, as well as some popular closed-source models is in progress and can shed light on MCQ performance by model size and type.